frank038/Qt5desktop2/README.md

 - can store and manage the notifications (with my program qt5notification, experimental version), if enabled: an icon will appear at the right side of the bar; just click it to show a dialog; the disable button means 'do not disturb mode'; clickable links in the notification body as option to be enabled;
 - webcam indicator: an a little grayed out icon appears if a webcam is attached; the icon changes as soon as the webcam turns in a working state (and viceversa);
 - battery indicator: the icon shows approximately the remaining power; the tooltip show the percentage of the remaining power and its state;
-- empty trashcan sound (to be enabled in the config file).
+- empty trashcan sound (to be enabled in the config file);
+- the scripts can be enabled/reloaded also after a modification in its parameters by using the context menu on the bar, using the right mouse button: Reload scripts (no needs to close and launch this program again).

 Personalizations in the config files, mainly:
 - cfg_qt5desktop.py